The Cape Malay Koesister is more than just a sweet treat—it’s a symbol of Cape Town’s layered heritage and resilience.

 Table of Contents

-Cape Malay Koesisters are a delicious embodiment of Cape Town’s cultural fusion, drawing on flavors and techniques from Malaysian, Indonesian, Indian, and African traditions.
-The result is a soft, pillowy doughnut with a beautifully warm spice profile—each bite layered with notes of cinnamon, cardamom, and ginger.
+Cape Malay Koesisters are a delicious embodiment of Cape Town’s cultural fusion, drawing on techniques and flavors from Malaysian, Indonesian, Indian, and African food traditions.
+The result is a soft, pillowy doughnut infused with warming spices and soaked in syrup, then rolled in desiccated coconut for a subtle, nutty finish.

 Ingredients